Desire, Self-Consciousness, and Ahaṃkāra: Phenomenological Reflections

 The Yoga of Yoga further discusses the issue of desire as it pertains to suffering.
+The Anxiety of Inner Lack discusses our (foundational) desire to rid ourselves of the feeling of incompleteness.
 Of course, our freedom is of a determinacy: Prakṛti & Puruṣa: Phenomenological Reflections discusses our (inextricably “entangled”) existential situation, and Self-Awareness & Other People focuses specifically on how we are inextricably entangled with other people.
 Yoga: A Phenomenological Approach outlines the object and general method of yoga philosophy, while What is Phenomenology?
 (Part 1: Defining Phenomenology) provides a heuristic introduction to phenomenology.

 Further Reading in Western Philosophy: